virtualdesktopdevops/xd7director/README.markdown

 ## Integration informations ##
-Citrix Director runs with service account to improve security and allow the deployment of multiple Director instances (Director Pool) configured for Kerberos SSO login behind a load-balancer.
+Citrix Director runs with the identity of a service account to improve security and allow the deployment of multiple Director instances (Director Pool) configured for Kerberos SSO login behind a load-balancer.
-All the Director nodes in a Director Pool must have their Director IIS ApplicationPool be configured with the same service account and the same SPN.
+All the Director nodes in a Director Pool must have their Director IIS ApplicationPool be configured to use the same service account and the same SPN.

 The module can be installed on a Standard, Datacenter version of Windows 2012R2 or Windows 2016. **Core version is not supported by Citrix for Director installation**.

-Migrated puppet example code in README.md to future parser syntax (4.x).
-Impact on parameters refering to remote locations (file shares) which have to be prefixed with \\\\ instead of the classical \\.
+Puppet example code has been updated to future parser syntax (4.x).
+All the parameters refering to remote locations (file shares) have to be prefixed with \\\\ instead of the classical \\.
 This is because of Puppet >= 4.x parsing \\ as a single \ in single-quoted strings.
-Use parser = future in puppet 3.x /etc/puppet/puppet.conf to use this new configuration in your Puppet 3.x and prepare Puppet 4.x migration.
+Use parser = future in puppet 3.x /etc/puppet/puppet.conf to use this module in your existing Puppet 3.x deployment and prepare Puppet 4.x migration.

 ## Usage ##
-### xd7director ###
+### xd7director parameters###
-This class will install and configure IIS and Citrix Director.

 - **`[String]` director_svc_username** _(Required)_: Director service account (on which Director IIS ApplicationPool will run).
 Use **username** format. **DO NOT** use DOMAIN\username format.
 - **`[String]` director_svc_password** _(Required)_: Password of the Director service account.
 Should be encrypted with hiera-eyaml.
 - **`[String]` setup_svc_username** _(Required)_: Privileged account used by Puppet for installing the software.